rehierl/node-tree-outliner/3-0-0-associations.md

 later point in time.

-This guarantee is critical to an efficient TOC generator, because it allows to prematurely drop any section object once its corresponding section is closed.
+This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once its corresponding section is closed.
 After that, any attempt to execute any kind of operation on the dropped section object will cause an access violation error.

 Re-opening a section for additional associations would therefore mean to violate that guarantee.
-Because of that, such an option must be seen to represent an attempt to suspend and resume a section.
+Because of that, such an operation must be seen to represent an attempt to suspend and then resume a section.

-*A section must not be suspended*
+*It must not be allowed to strictly suspend a section*

-Technically, it would be possible to define rules that tell an algorithm to suspend and then, at some later point in time, resume associating nodes with a given section.
-However, this does not mean that it would be reasonable to allow such operations.
+Technically, it would be possible to define rules that tell an algorithm to suspend and then, at some later point in time, resume associating nodes with a section.
+However, this does not mean that it would be reasonable to allow such a operations.

 Here, it is assumed that a "resume" operation must always follow a "suspend" operation ("suspend" would otherwise be equivalent to "close").

-Assumed that section `s` would have to be suspended after some node `ns` was associated with it and section `s` would have to be resumed beginning with node `nr`.
-This would then mean that, in between both nodes, there could potentially be any number of nodes that must not be associated with said section.
-Because these unrelated nodes would then always have to be taken into account, it would be impossible treat a section as one entity (see requirements).
-Consequently, strict suspend and resume operations as described here must not be allowed.
+Assumed that some section `s` would have to be suspended after some node `ns` was associated with it and that section `s` would have to be resumed beginning with some node `nr`.
+This would in return mean that, in between both nodes (i.e.
+`ns` and `nr`), there could potentially be any number of nodes that have no relationship whatsoever with section `s` (hence, strictly suspended).

+Because these completely unrelated nodes would then always have to be taken into account, it would be impossible treat a section as one entity (see requirements).
+Consequently, strict suspend and resume operations as described above must not be allowed.

+Because of that, any node, that is located in between a section's first and last node (i.e. subsequent to the first and presequent to the last node), belongs to a section.

+Note that this does not take the definition of nodes into account that would be necessary to clearly describe when an algorithm has to strictly suspend and when it has to resume a given section.

-Note that the subsequent part (begins with `nr`) of the above section `s` can be seen to represent new/different section.
-Hence, the nodes required to tell an algorithm to resume a presequent section can themselves be seen to be sectioning nodes.
+Note that the subsequent part of a strictly suspended section can be seen to represent a new/different section.
+Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to be sectioning nodes.

-In addition to that, this consideration does not take the definition of rules into account that would be necessary to clearly describe when an algorithm has to strictly suspend and when it has to resume a section.

 <!-- ======================================================================= -->
 ## Sections (2)

+A result of these section states is, that definitions only need to tell an algorithm, where a section begins and where it ends.
+Because of that, a section is a subsequence of the corresponding node sequence.
+Consequently, ...

-A section is a subsequence of the corresponding node sequence.
-That is, because any node in between a section's first and last nodes must be associated with said section.
-As such, a section is a sequence of strictly subsequent nodes.
+**CLARIFICATION** A section is a sequence of strictly subsequent nodes.

+In addition to that, a first child node is strictly subsequent to its parent.
-However, the very first node that must be associated with a section, is not necessarily strictly subsequent to the section's sectioning node.
-That is, because the very first child of a node is strictly subsequent to said node.
+Consequently, the next sibling of a parent node can only be loosely subsequent to that parent node.
+That is, because a node can only be a parent node, if it has at least one child node.
+No sibling can therefore be strictly subsequent to any parent node.

-Because of that, the next sibling of a node is not strictly subsequent to its previous sibling, if that previous sibling has even one child node.
-Consequently, there can be any number of nodes in between a section's sectioning node and its very first inner node.
+Consequently, the very first node of a section, is not necessarily strictly subsequent to its sectioning node.

 *Scope of a section*

-The "scope of a section", respectively the scope of a sectioning node, can be understood to be the range of nodes that must be associated with a section.
+The "scope of a section", respectively the scope of a sectioning node, can be understood to be the range of subsequent nodes that must be associated with a section.
 The scope of a section therefore begins with a section's first and ends with a section's last node.

 Consequently, any non-empty section has a non-empty scope.
 The scope of an empty section is said to be empty.
 An empty section can also be seen to have no scope.